 Edgar Degas, L’Absinthe, 1875-1876

 There is a lot going on in the painting, yet there is such a feeling of emptiness.
-I also like how Degas used black to outline key parts of the painting - like the woman's blouse, her shoes and the tables.
+I like how Degas used black to outline key parts of the painting - like the woman's blouse, her shoes and the tables.
 This adds an interesting stylistic effect to the painting.
+I also like the strong use of shape in the painting.

 Edvard Munch, The Sick Child (Det Syke Barn), 1885